 A massage therapist focuses on pain relief and therapeutic healing instead of a feel-good spa massage (which has its place for sure – just not what his clients want).

 I give my own clients a smooth, straightforward web experience, in contrast to web developers who make a big production out of a solo-preneur website and charge accordingly.
-Here’s an infographic I made to show the differences in website development.
+Here’s an infographic I made a long time ago to show the differences in website development.
 Click here.

 (2) Share a story about why your best clients chose to work with you.